Juan Tomás Gandarias: Transport

 In transport, his presence was felt both on land, with his participation in numerous railway companies, on sea, and even in air transport as he promoted companies such as Iberia airline company.
-As a shareholder, he appeared in companies such as Hispano Switzerland de Automobiles, La Construccion Naval, and Ferrocarril de la Robla.
+As a shareholder, he appeared in companies such as Hispano Switzerland de Automobiles, La Construccion Naval, and La Robla railway.

 In land transportation, his influence takes place mainly in the railway, being Vice President of the Bilbao to Portugalete Company and the Amorebieta-Guernica-Pedernales railway company.
-He also participated in the Ferrocarril de la Robla and on the railways of Vascongados, the base of what is now the Basque Railways.
+He also participated in the La Robla railway and on the railways of Vascongados, the base of what is now the Basque Railways.
 Besides railways, he also promoted Importadora de Neumáticos, a tire Importer that is currently the Firestone Tire and Rubber Company.

 In sea transportation, Gandarias participated in the Navigación Vasco Asturiana Company, in charge of transporting coal for Altos Hornos de Vizcaya.
 By air, he participated in the birth of the Iberia airline company and of Hispano Aviación.